PavanUriti/Analytics_Dashboard_API/README.md

 ## Features

+- Capture and analyze user click events to gain insights into user interactions
 - Real-time event ingestion and processing using Kafka
-- Time-series event data storage in InfluxDB
+- Time-series click event data storage in InfluxDB
 - User management with PostgreSQL
-- Real-time updates using Mercurius
+- Use Mercurius to provide a robust GraphQL API for querying event data
 - Fast and efficient API built with Fastify

 ## Architecture